ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

-* The identity of an Oblivious Relay Resource that will accept relay requests carrying an Encapsulated Request as its content and forward the content in these requests to a single Oblivious Gateway Resource.
-See {{proxy-state}}
+* The identity of an Oblivious Relay Resource that will accept relay requests carrying an Encapsulated Request as its content and forward the content in these requests to a particular Oblivious Gateway Resource.
+Oblivious HTTP uses a one-to-one mapping between Oblivious Relay and Gateway Resources; see
-  for more information about the mapping between Oblivious Relay and Gateway Resources.
+  {{proxy-state}} for more details.

 This information allows the Client to make a request of a Target Resource with that resource having only a limited ability to correlate that request with the